 She recommended I go through a list of migraine triggers and try to work on eliminating any triggers.
 Of course, the list of possible triggers was kind of a joke because it included everything I consumed (coffee, chocolate, cheese, nuts, onions) and everything I experienced (sleep deprivation, stress, hormonal changes).
 It seemed pretty impossible to eliminate triggers unless I wanted to lie in bed all day, mediating, and consuming nothing but water and rice.

 So I figured I’d have to just live with my auras (and I was really relieved to know that they were just a migraine symptom and not the end-of-times for me).
 The funny thing was, at the time, I only got pretty mild headaches after my auras, so I truly thought it was just something for me to grin and bear.

 The good news is that now when I get an aura I’m more pissed off than freaked out, so I guess that’s a positive.
-Thankfully, I don’t get auras all too often (I get migraines without aura just as much), but when I do, I’m just annoyed that I won’t be able to see for the next half-hour or so and will probably be debilitated with one hell of a migraine within the following few hours.
+Thankfully, I don’t get auras all too often (I get migraine without aura just as much), but when I do, I’m just annoyed that I won’t be able to see for the next half-hour or so and will probably be debilitated with one hell of a migraine attack within the following few hours.
 I mostly see the aura as a heads up that I’m about to be knocked the hell out by massive pain.

 Oh, and word to the wise: If you ever suddenly go half-blind, and then have a series of flashing lights obscuring your vision for a half-hour, get yourself to a medical professional ASAP.
-You can’t be certain it’s a migraine unless you rule out some other, more serious stuff first — and you definitely don’t want to take any chances with something like this.
+You can’t be certain it’s migraine unless you rule out some other, more serious stuff first — and you definitely don’t want to take any chances with something like this.